foundation0/conductor/README.md

   </a>
 </div>

-ChatGPT™ is fantastic but its interface is not designed for professionals with multiple on-going conversations.

-This is why we built Conductor: A privacy-first multi-modal\* interface for AI-powered professionals.
+> Conductor: Multi-modal multi-tool for AI-powered creators, professionals, entrepreneurs and organizations

-Conductor is 100% open-source, decentralized*, community-driven software.
+Conductor is open-source, decentralized*, community-driven software.
 Conductor has been designed as a modular platform* that anyone can extend.
 Modules can be anything from a new AI model to a new UI component.
 Module architecture is still in flux but we will be releasing more information soon.

 ## Key Features 🎯